Kanomace/mmWaveGui/README.md

 # RoPEHAR: A Real-Time Rotary Position Encoding Informer for mmWave-Based Human Activity Recognition in Substations

-This repository provides the **official implementation, dataset, and GUI demo** for the paper:
+This repository provides the **official implementation, dataset, and data acquisition GUI** for the paper:

 > **RoPEHAR: A Real-Time Rotary Position Encoding Informer for mmWave-Based Human Activity Recognition in Substations**
 > *IEEE Internet of Things Journal (under revision)*